adrianhelvik/codependent/README.md

 -------------------------------------------------------

 ### Default argument
+**Note: This does not work in recent NodeJS versions.**

-Arguments are lazy loaded, which enables us to inject dependencies with this sweet syntax.
+Arguments are conditionally loaded, which enables us to inject dependencies with this sweet syntax.
 Admittedly it is a hack, so if you're not comfortable with that, use angular style injection.